AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/2019-08-10-my-9-favorite-video-games-of-all-time.md

 This was my first-ever introduction to video games, and really the only Legend of Zelda game I've ever played.
 So it's kind of a big deal.

-{% include posts/picture.html img="minish-cap-intro" format="JPG" alt="Intro text from the Legend of Zelda: The Minish Cap." %}
+{% include posts/picture.html img="minish-cap-intro" alt="Intro text from the Legend of Zelda: The Minish Cap." %}

 I was five years old when my grandfather surprised me with a limited-edition Game Boy Advance SP bundle released by Nintendo of Europe: the [gold-colored handheld console](https://i.etsystatic.com/15746134/r/il/4c527f/1270950534/il_1588xN.1270950534_hzmh.jpg) with the triforce symbol on the back, along with the game in a nice little bundle.